 Persons connected with Monmouth University who believe they have experienced discrimination, harassment, or retaliation may bring their concerns to the Office of Equity and Diversity.

 Information about or assistance with discrimination and harassment issues may be obtained from a variety of University resources.
-The following individuals can provide advice to individuals who believe they are experiencing discrimination or harassment:

 What to Report

 If you are not sure you have experienced a hate crime and would like to discuss the incident, please call the Office of Equity and Diversity at 732-571-7577.
 Even if a reported incident is not one that constitutes a hate crime or an incident that violates a University policy, we will learn from the reports and obtain feedback on how we can improve some aspect of the campus climate.
 Reports may result in individual education or new efforts to improve some aspect of campus life.

 In all instances, individuals who experience acts of hate, bias, harassment or discrimination should feel they have a safe space in which to report the behavior and receive support.
 Monmouth University is committed to provide such safe spaces and to support a comprehensive reporting mechanism for incidents of bias so that we may better understand our campus climate and work continuously to improve it.

 NEW: Report a biased incident or crime via online form, including the option to remain anonymous.

 If you witness or have experienced a hate or bias related incident that requires an emergency response, please dial 9-1-1 directly.